Home is where the art is: A profile on Stephen Peck

 “Those are seeds, dude.”
 Streit replies to resounding laughter.

-And such is the report Streit and the other volunteers have with the kids.
+And such is the rapport Streit and the other volunteers have with the kids.

 The apple is an example of the snacks Fun Fleet volunteers pass out, thanks to a partnership with Georgetown Market.
 It donates fruit and healthy granola bars.